- A quarter of Victoria's population

 The residual risk curve tells a story about how bushfires, recovering fuels after bushfires and our fuel management activities, affect the changing levels of bushfire risk across the landscape over time.

-Within the West Central BRL, residual risk is currently at around 70%.
+Within the West Central landscape, residual risk is currently at around 65%.

-Residual risk peaked in 2002 and has steadily declined since then.
+Residual risk peaked at 86% in 2003 and has steadily declined since then.
 This is mainly due to an increase in the level of planned burning, particularly in high-risk areas of the landscape.

-Residual risk is projected to continue to decrease over the next three years as planned burning scheduled in the fire operations plan is carried out.
-Without planned burning, residual risk would rapidly return to over 85% by 2018.
+Residual risk is projected to decrease to 48-55% by 2020 as planned burning scheduled in the fire operations plan is carried out.
+Without planned burning, residual risk would rapidly return to over 79% by 2020.

 Understanding the impact of fire on ecosystems requires first being able to define and measure ecosystem resilience.
 Tolerable Fire Interval (TFI) and Vegetation Growth Stage Structure (GSS) are used as indicators of ecosystem resilience at a landscape level.
 These allow us to better understand ecosystem resilience and the impacts of fire.